tokyojack/curriculum-vitae/README.md

 * Complete JavaScript course
 * Complete Java Masterclass
 * Complete Python Bootcamp
-* REST API's with Flask and Python
+* REST APIs with Flask and Python
-* PHP for Begginners - Become a PHP Master
+* PHP for Beginners - Become a PHP Master
 * Learn how to Code: Google’s Go (Golang) Programming